FAQ

 The nature of hand-dyed yarns means that there will be variations from skein to skein even if the skeins were dyed in the same dye bath, and there may be slight variations in tone from batch to batch.
 If you are planning a project using multiple skeins, like a sweater, I recommend alternating skeins.
 And, if you are curious about what your yarn might look like, an online tool that I like is Planned Pooling (https://plannedpooling.com), though it works best for variegated yarns with a regular/repeating dye pattern.

 My yarn looks a little different than the photo.
-What gives?
+What's going on?

-I am 100% not a photographer.
+I do my best, but my photography skills are limited.
 I try to take reasonably good photos, and do my best to ensure photos are a fair representation of the colors as they are in person.
 Occasionally what I can capture with the camera is different to what my eye sees.
 When this happens, I try adjust the photo as best as I can to match the colorway in real life.
 I do my best to make sure to leave notes in the item's listing indicating if there are any notable differences between what I see and what is pictured (ie. photo is overly warm, etc.).
 Additionally, screens and devices display colors differently, and may not accurately represent the colors.
 If you have any questions about colorways, please contact me at hello@brinedyeworks.ca

 How do I care for my yarns?